 The use of separate ‘Must Read documents’, bulk-operation checkboxes on dataviews, a single dataview in which Members’ ‘permissions’ can be easily and quickly defined: these will all serve to ensure that Member, Authors and Administrator will be up-and-running with Disc in the minimum time.

-Disc 2 projects will go live from October and we expect the full suite of enhancements will be in place by the end of 2020.
+Disc 2 projects will go live from October and we expect the full suite of enhancements will be in place by the spring of 2021.

 Do get in touch if you would like to see a live demonstration of Disc and its features.